Results 1 to 20 of 46

-Evil is a relative term.I'm failing to writing a blog, specifically about playing games the wrong way
+Evil is a relative term.I am once again writing a blog, vaguely about playing games the wrong way

 I pretty much always play good because few if any games offer an evil option which appeals to me.
 The typical "I'm going to slaughter this whole town for fun just because I'm so EVUUUL!" just makes me feel kind of icky, even though no real people are getting hurt.
 I don't find it fun.